|A cultural promotion company based in Frankfort, Kentucky

 Tuesday, October 28, 2014.
 Congratulations, Frederick!
 This is the second poem from this

 collection that Keillor has selected for his program, so if it's good enough for Garrison you

 should probably click here to add it to your poetry library as well.
 Broadstone author

-Richard Taylor was also featured on The Writer's Almanac on July 4 this year, and you'll
+Richard Taylor was also featured on The Writer's Almanac on July 4 last year, and you'll

 find his latest poetry collection Rain Shadow below.

 Like Musical Instruments: 83 Contemporary American Poets with photography by John